 NPS has prepared this statement to help customers to understand NPS strategy for dealing with the outbreak of Coronavirus (COVID-19).

 We are in regular contact with our key suppliers to ensure that any actual or potential impact on our ability to provide service continuity to customers can be identified at the earliest opportunity and appropriate measures implemented to avoid or minimise disruption.
+We also continue to liaise closely with our customers to ensure that wherever the pandemic has an impact, appropriate and necessary mitigating action can be taken at the earliest opportunity.

 NPS continues to monitor the World Health Organisation, Department of Health and other government websites and is prepared to brief on current guidance, signs/symptoms and risks and suggested counter measures.